Deptford Dockyard: Closure

 Deemed surplus to requirements, Deptford Dockyard was closed on 31 March 1869.
 The screw corvette HMS Druid, launched on 13 March 1869, was the final ship built there.

 Nevertheless, although Deptford ceased operating as a building yard, part of the site (namely everything to the north of No.1 Slip) was retained and remained in operation as a naval store depot, overseen by an Inspector of Naval Stores.
 As such, 'Deptford (Store Yard)' continued to be listed as a home dockyard in the 1870s-80s (albeit with a permanent workforce of just 28, plus forty or so hired labourers).
 Its main role was to serve as the central despatch point for all naval stores destined for overseas stations; but some manufacturing also continued on site into the 1880s, mainly in the sail loft, colour loft and joiners shop.
 By the mid-1890s, the management of Deptford Naval Store Yard had been fully merged into that of the neighbouring Royal Victoria Victualling Yard.
 In 1898, owing to a lack of available space, the naval stores were moved to new warehouse accommodation at the West India Docks (to be termed the Admiralty Depôt), and the Victualling Yard then expanded into the vacated area of the former Dockyard.

 Administration of the dockyard

 The first naval administrators of dockyards during the early Tudor period were called Keepers of the Kings Marine, John Hopton was Keeper of the Kings Storehouses for Deptford and Erith dockyards as well as Comptroller of the Navy.
-The Master Shipwright became then the key official at the royal navy dockyards until the introduction of resident commissioners by the Navy Board after which he became deputy to the resident commissioner.
+The Master Shipwright became then the key official at the royal navy dockyards until the introduction of resident Commissioners by the Navy Board after which he became deputy to the resident commissioner.
 In 1832 the post of commissioner was replaced by the post of superintendent.
+At Deptford the Captain-Superintendent had oversight of all three local establishments: the dockyard, the victualling yard and the transport service.